Just for Parents

 - Instructors with real-world experience – Besides instructors with both education and work experience in their field, each WITC program has an advisory committee made up of local professionals who help assure the course curriculum meets the needs of area business and industry.

 - Hands-on learning – During their studies at WITC students experience internships, lab-based education and opportunities to work both individually and as a part of a team.

 - Affordable tuition – Students pay, on average, roughly half the tuition of state universities resulting in quicker financial freedom upon graduation.

 - Smaller classes – “Instead of sitting in large, anonymous auditoriums, they gather in groups of 24 or less—with teachers who know their names and who take a personal interest in their success.” – Nicole Westemeier, WITC graduate.

-- Strong job placement – Within six months of graduating, 95 percent of our students are hired.
-A majority of graduates are employed in the state, with an overwhelming number of WITC grads staying in Northwestern Wisconsin.
+- Strong job placement –Strong job placement – Within six months of graduating, 93 percent of our students are hired.

 - Great people and social activities – Learning takes place beyond the classroom setting.
 Each campus provides students an opportunity to network in professional settings, gain leadership skills, volunteer in their community and gather for entertainment and social networking.

 - Flexible class scheduling – WITC offers a variety of options for attending college that work with an individual’s busy schedule.
 In addition to traditional daytime classes, students can work toward their degree online, in the

 - Credit transfer to four-year programs – Associate degree and general study courses can be transferred on to many public and private four-year colleges.